Hot4Rocks/portland-grocery/README.md

-# Grocery Accessibility in Portland
+Portland Grocery Accessibility Project
-This project uses ArcGIS APIs to analyze grocery accessibility in Portland.
-It focuses on mapping grocery store locations, accessibility scores, and highlighting underserved areas.
+This project aims to assess and visualize grocery store accessibility in Portland, Oregon, by providing a scoring system for address-based grocery proximity and creating interactive heatmaps to highlight underserved areas.
+The goal is to shed light on gaps in grocery accessibility and help inform community-focused investments.

+Project Overview
+Objective
+Provide an address-based score (1-10) to measure grocery accessibility in Portland.
+Create a heatmap of grocery store locations to identify underserved areas.
+Leverage ArcGIS Hub APIs for interactive mapping and data analysis.
+Features
+Grocery Accessibility Scoring: Accepts an address in Portland and returns a proximity score based on the distance to the nearest grocery stores.
+Interactive Heatmap: Visualizes grocery store density across Portland neighborhoods.
+Data-Driven Insights: Uses geospatial analysis to identify areas with limited grocery access.

 ## Structure
-- `data/`: Contains datasets used for analysis.
-    - `grocery_stores.csv`: List of grocery stores in Portland.
-    - `demographics.geojson`: Demographic data for Portland neighborhoods.
-- `notebooks/`: Jupyter Notebooks for data exploration and visualization.
+portland-grocery/
+├── data/
+│   ├── grocery_stores.csv       # Data containing grocery store locations
+│   ├── demographics.geojson     # Optional: Portland neighborhood demographic data
+│   └── output/                  # Folder for generated heatmaps and results ├── scripts/
+│   ├── grocery_score.py         # Script for calculating grocery accessibility scores
-- `scripts/`: Python scripts for interacting with the ArcGIS API.
+│   ├── arcgis_hub_map.py        # Script for creating and interacting with ArcGIS Hub maps
-- `outputs/`: Maps, charts, and other results.
-    - `map_grocery_access.html`: Interactive map of grocery accessibility.
-    - `grocery_accessibility_report.pdf`: Final report summarizing findings.
+├── venv/                        # Virtual environment folder
+├── requirements.txt             # Project dependencies
+├── README.md                    # Project documentation

 ## Requirements
 Install dependencies using: